HeZhang1994/weibo-crawler/README.md

 # Weibo Data Crawling

-This is the Python implementation of crawling Weibo data (i.e., posted text, images and videos) of one specific Weibo user.
+This is the Python implementation of crawling Weibo data (i.e., posted text, images and videos) of one Weibo user.

-The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.
+The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627 (see SourceCode_weibocrawler.py).

 This implementation removes the function of crawling user comments.